-The system provides visually impaired people with tactile feedback navigation system for the visually impaired.
-The technology is "the logical extension of the walking cane." said Prof. John about their immediate environment.
-Two mini video cameras wired to a portable computer - all of which can be worn on the user's body - feed information into a special glove worn by the user.
+The system provides visually impaired people with tactile feedback about their immediate environment.

+Two mini video cameras wired to a portable computer -- all of which can be worn on the user's body -- feed information into a special glove worn by the user.